dschadow/JavaSecurity/README.md

 Using [Mozilla Firefox](https://www.mozilla.org) as browser is strongly recommended.
 Some web applications are based on Spring Boot and can be started via the **main** method in the **Application** class or via **mvn spring-boot:run** .
-Projects containing a Dockerfile can be launched via `docker run -d -i -p 8080:8080 -t dschadow/[PROJECT]` after the image has been created.
+Projects containing a Dockerfile can be launched via `docker run -d  -p 8080:8080 -t dschadow/[PROJECT]` after the image has been created.
 The other web applications either contain an embedded **Tomcat7 Maven plugin** which can be started via **mvn tomcat7:run-war** or an embedded **Jetty Maven plugin** which can be started via **mvn jetty:run-war**.